 Aren't economic downturns a bad time to start a company?

 No. In fact, they are great time to start a company, and this is not just conjecture: the Founder Institute was founded in April 2009, during the "Great Recession".

-However, if you are going to try to find a positive in the all the pain recessions cause, it is the opportunity for idea-stage, pre-seed, and nimble CEOs to quickly adapt and build products that resonate in the changing market.
-During a recession, large companies will move slow, talent is readily available, and the normal costs of real estate/ goods/ services is significantly lower.
-Many of the world's largest tech companies used these benefits to their advantage to launch and get traction during an economic downturn, such as Apple, Microsoft, IBM, Udemy, etc.
+During a recession and times of economic uncertainty, large companies will move slow, talent is readily available, and the normal costs of real estate/ goods/ services is significantly lower.
+In fact, many of the world's largest tech companies used these benefits to their advantage to launch and get traction during an economic downturn, such as Apple, Microsoft, IBM, Udemy, etc.

 Be fearful when others are greedy, and be greedy when others are fearful" - Warren Buffet

 See more info on why a recession is a great time to launch a startup.

 Will I still be able to connect with mentors and other founders?